Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.

 The first Airbus A350s are in a three class configuration, with no First Class.
 There are 56 Club World “Club Suite” seats, 56 World Traveller Plus seats, and 219 World Traveller seats.

-BA will take delivery of a further 5 aircraft in 2020, with all expected to be delivered by 2022.
+BA originally planned to take delivery of a further 5 aircraft in 2020, with all expected to be delivered by 2022.
 The airline also has options for 36 more aircraft.

 BA has 12 Airbus A380s in service.

-It currently operates on selected flights to destinations such as Singapore, Hong Kong, Johannesburg, Los Angeles, Boston (summer seasonal), Chicago (summer seasonal), San Francisco, Vancouver (summer seasonal) and Washington Dulles.
+It ordinarily operates on selected flights to destinations such as Singapore, Hong Kong, Johannesburg, Los Angeles, Boston (summer seasonal), Chicago (summer seasonal), San Francisco, Vancouver (summer seasonal) and Washington Dulles.

 BA had options to acquire a further 7 A380s.
-However, these have now lapsed.
+These have now lapsed.
 With Airbus suspending production of the A380 in 2021 it is now a given that BA will not be acquiring any more aircraft.

 There was talk some time ago of BA’s leasing second-hand Airbus A380s but this has not come to anything due to the cost of reconfiguring aircraft.